httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 parameters are needed, then a dummy value is necessary to avoid confusion about which set of parameters applies to which content coding.
-This requirement applies to uses of the `aesgcm` content coding, which does not need a dummy value since the `salt` parameter is mandatory.
+This requirement applies to uses of the `aesgcm` content coding, which does not need a dummy value because the `salt` parameter is mandatory.

 Encryption header field values with multiple instances of the same parameter name in a single encryption-params production are invalid.